 The problem surrounds protecting bull trout, which are on the verge of disappearing from the Upper Yakima Basin.
 Gold Creek is home to one of just three remaining populations of bull trout in the upper Yakima Basin.
 Bull trout are listed as “threatened” on the Endangered Species List, and are a priority for protection by federal, state and local agencies and groups.

-Today we are seeing that a section of Gold Creek goes dry most summers.
+Today we are seeing a section of Gold Creek going dry most summers.
 When the creek goes dry, it kills juvenile and adult bull trout.
 It also prevents adults from moving upstream to spawn in late summer/early fall.
 Gold Creek historically supported a thriving population of bull trout as well as Sockeye and Chinook salmon.
 Bull trout populations began declining with the construction of Keechelus Dam in 1917, and over the years their numbers have continued to dwindle due to habitat degradation caused by dams, logging, mining and development.

 The need for this work was identified by the bull trout experts!
 The Bull Trout Working Group was formed in 2002.
 It is comprised of partners and experts working to conserve bull trout in the Yakima Basin.
 In 2012, the Bull Trout Working Group developed the Bull Trout Action Plan, which identified actions to sustain all of the populations in the Yakima Basin.
 These actions were reviewed and updated in 2017.
 In 2015, the US Fish and Wildlife Service developed the Bull Trout Recovery Plan.
 The group uses these documents, plus a wealth of on-the-ground experience, to guide their work.